JakeD520/Lucian/03_Episodes/S01E01/Scene 5.md

 VAL watches, glass halfway to their lips.
 A faint narrowing — irritation? amusement?
 Hard to tell.

 The rope opens.
 The man steps through without hesitation, as though expected, as though this space were his second home.
-The entourage hardly notices.

 He slides into the booth opposite Val, the woman tucked neatly against his side.
 Comfortable.
 Confident.
 Certain.

-**INTRUDER** (pleasant, declarative) This is the best seat in the house.
+**INTRUDER** (pleasant, declarative)
+This is the best seat in the house.
 Thought I’d join you.

 The entourage titter — some notice the new faces, some oblivious.
 The man lets the line hang, expecting his reputation to do the rest.